Child dies after being stabbed, left in tub filled with water, police say

 Medics performed CPR on the boy and rushed him to Children's Hospital of Philadelphia, but he was pronounced dead a short time later.

 Authorities believe the 40-year-old mother has some mental health issues.
-She was taken to the hospital for her injuries.
+She was taken to the hospital in stable condition and was conscious and talking.

+Polly Scheryer, who works nearby, said she saw the police cars outside.

+"You never know who is sick, because they look just like me and you," she said.

 There is no word on whether authorities have been called to the home before.